grouzen/zio-apache-arrow/README.md

 ## Usage

+All examples are self-contained [Scala CLI](https://scala-cli.virtuslab.org) snippets.
+You can find copies of them in `docs/scala-cli`.

 ### Core

 The module does all the grunt work to implement a familiar FP-oriented API for some of the basic blocks of the Java API of Apache Arrow such as: